Krishna K. Gupta

-Krishna founded REMUS (then known as Romulus Capital) while a hungry, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
-Now, as the world again transforms in front of us, the original values that sparked REMUS remain at the forefront: Krishna and the team are building with (not betting on) visionary rebels founding and scaling technology-enabled businesses that rewire entire industries.
+Krishna founded REMUS while a scrappy, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
+The original foundation of REMUS remains at the forefront: partnering with visionary rebels to build (not bet on) technology businesses rewiring entire industries.

-Usually the first institutional partner, Krishna has helped many of these companies build powerful foundations and scale (from $0M to $15M+ in revenues) over the course of a decade, much as he has done with REMUS itself.
+Krishna has helped many of these companies build powerful foundations (from $0M to $15M+ in revenues) and has regularly added trajectory-changing value to his companies over the course of a decade, much as he has done with REMUS itself.
 He is always focused on “building to last.”